TheMindVirus/lambda-protocol/README.md

 # lambda-protocol
 Portal inside the rest of the Valve Community Extended Universe

-Lambda - Greek Lower-Case Letter, Physics Symbol for Wavelength, Logo of the Half-Life series of games by Valve on Steam \
+Lambda - Greek Lower-Case Letter, Physics Symbol for Wavelength, Logo of the Half-Life series of games by Valve \
 Lambda - Also the name given to a function object generator to be called later with different data in Python

 What happens if Portal becomes a mini-game or simulation for the purpose of unlocking in-universe (or otherwise real) doors? \